linnykoleh/Spring/Notes.md

 ## Testing transactional methods

+- If a test-method annotated with `@Test` is also annotated with `@Transactional`, then the test-method will be executed in a transaction.
+  Such a transaction will automatically be rolled back after the completion of the test-method.
+- The rollback policy of a test can be changed using the `@Rollback` annotation and setting the value to false.
 - The `@Sql` annotation can be used to specify SQL scripts to be executed against a given database during integration tests.
 - The `@SqlGroup` annotation can be used on classes and methods to group together `@Sql` annotations.
 - The `@SqlConfig` is used to specify the configuration of the SQL script.